Using artisan techniques together with new designs or concepts is nothing more than the future of the textile industry.

 About half a year ago I gave up on fast fashion projects to get fully involved in Bloomloomstudio, a quality textile craft revival project to create conscious, ethical and “slow” fabrics and apparel.
 One of our goals is to restore real value to textile products, as I believe that with the growth of fast fashion we have lost the notion of what it really costs to make a fabric with a purpose and in a conscious way.

-Since I was little I have been truly attracted and curious about how colors are generated and how they influence textures and my family, especially my grandmother (who continues to sew today, knit and crochet), I have learned the love with which Everything made by hand is transmitted, so the main basis of the study is to fully investigate the interaction of colors and textures in a craftsmanship process.
+Since I was little I have been truly attracted and curious about how colors are generated and how they influence textures.
+From my family, especially my grandmother (who continues to sew today, knit and crochet).
+The main basis of the study is to fully investigate the interaction of colors and textures in a craftsmanship process.

 Fabrics and nature speak to us, they react to all the processes we give them and not everything works with everything … Something that I consider fascinating is the continuous surprise when discovering a new color or a new texture.
 For example, in the dyes we are creating different “recipes” seeing how the fabrics react and they always assure us hidden surprises that make them unique.
 In the tapestries, the fact of using one material or another completely modifies the design, thickness and even the use that can be given to the piece, they usually do not have a previous design, they arise every time as if it were a meditation .
 The initial idea is a small starting point that only time will end up confirming.